maxlaverse/synocrypto/README.md

 ## Overview

-A Go library and dependency-free CLI to decrypt Synology Cloud Sync files on various Operating Systems (Linux, macOS, Windows).
+A Go library to decrypt/encrypt Synology Cloud Sync files on various Operating Systems (Linux, macOS, Windows).

 The file format was originally discovered by [@marnix](https://github.com/marnix) and is summarized [in this document](ENCRYPTION.md).